THOMAS M. M. HEMY (1852-1937) - PAGE 49

 In the course of my search for Thomas Hemy data & images, I come across other images - not really related to the artist but interesting visually.
 So immediately below are three composite images.
 Presented here for your viewing interest.

 First in the sequence is an unknown artist's illustration of the Lusitania sinking & a contemporary recruitment poster.
 Below that is another composite image, principally of the arrival of the 'Lusitania' in New York harbour (I believe in 1910), along with two contemporary postcards.
 The postcard at top left (only part of the postcard is shown) was issued by J. Koehler of New York in 1910.
 The other postcard is a Raphael Tuck & Sons 'Oilette' postcard dating from 1907/13.
 And last but not least, a modern reproduction of a contemporary poster, with the painting of the Lusitania which it contains, the work of famed marine artist Charles Dixon (1872-1934).
 A few mass-market postcards by that artist are here with images of the s.s.
 India, the s.s.
 Macedonia, the t.s.s.
 Rotterdam, the s.s.
 Lapland and the s.s.
 Omram.
 And a very fine jigsaw puzzle.
-The jigsaw puzzle is available here, while the poster was available via this e-Bay vendor.
-If either of those parties prefers that I do not feature their images as I have done, on this non-profit & informational site, I will of course remove them.
-Both are most attractive images, however, & since I try only to use both quality & good-sized images on this site, I would be quite sorry to lose them.
-There are some links to other Lusitania data pages on this interesting page.
+The jigsaw puzzle is available here - the poster was & is readily available.
+Both are most attractive images.

 A SITE SEARCH FACILITY THE GUEST BOOK - GO HERE